Engineering — 6 min

 Manage invoicing and payments in one click

-Instead of assigning manual, repetitive tasks (such as emailing the right tax form template to your contractors), try to automate as many payroll tasks as possible.
-This will save you and your team countless hours and headaches, and allow you to scale your contractor recruitment far more effectively.
+Instead of assigning repetitive, manual tasks (such as emailing the right tax form template to your contractors), try to automate as many payroll tasks as possible.
+This saves you and your team countless hours and headaches, allowing you to effectively scale your contractor recruitment and minimize human error.

-You can do this by using a contractor management platform, like Remote.
-Our platform identifies your new contractor’s country of residence and legal status, and then automatically assigns the right forms.
+A contractor management platform, like Remote, allows you to do this.
+Our platform identifies your new contractor’s country of residence and legal status and then automatically assigns the right forms.

-You can learn more about automating payroll — and other contractor management tasks — here.
+Learn more about automating payroll and other contractor management tasks.

 For instance, one of your contractors might be based in a country that only recognizes short-term independent contractor arrangements.
 After a certain period, the local labor authority will require you to convert the contractor into an employee.
 If you’re unaware of this law, you can easily run into serious legal and tax issues.